Rep. Barbara Lee announces bid for California Senate seat - Local News 8

 By Veronica Stracqualursi, CNN

-Democratic Rep. Barbara Lee on Tuesday announced her campaign for US Senate in California.
+Democratic Rep. Barbara Lee on Tuesday announced her campaign for US Senate in California, joining a competitive Democratic primary to fill retiring Sen. Dianne Feinstein’s seat.

 “Today I am proud to announce my candidacy for U.S. Senate.
 I’ve never backed down from doing what’s right.
 And I never will.
 Californians deserve a strong, progressive leader who has delivered real change,” she said in a tweet announcing her campaign.

-Her campaign announcement video highlights her record, including her “no” vote in Congress against the war in Afghanistan, as well as more personal aspects of her life such as her decision to have an abortion.
+A campaign announcement video highlights her record, including the fact she was the lone vote against the 2001 Authorization for Use of Military Force, which authorized the war in Afghanistan, as well as more personal aspects of her life such as her decision to have an abortion as a teenager.

+“We have to ease the burden on the middle class.
+We have to find a solution to poverty and homelessness.
+We have to take on the climate crisis.
+And we have to stop these MAGA extremists who think they can control people’s bodies and dismantle our democracy,” she says in the video.

+Lee was first elected to the House in 1998 in a special election and has been reelected 13 times.
+She’s a member of House Democratic leadership, serving as co-chair of the Democratic Steering Committee, and was the former chair of the Congressional Black Caucus.
+Throughout her time in Congress, Lee has served as the co-chair and whip of the Progressive Caucus.
+Before coming to Washington, Lee spent several years serving in the California state legislature.

 The-CNN-Wire